Services

 Dogs, much like humans, can experience a variety of eye conditions that need specialized care.
 From common problems like dry eye and conjunctivitis to more serious issues such as glaucoma and retinal diseases, our dedicated team can manage all aspects of canine eye health.

 For any specialized eye care needs, we will refer your pet to a specialised veterinary ophthalmologist who can provide the expert attention required.
+Contact us to find out more about treatments.

 Chemotherapy is one of the specialized treatments we offer for pets diagnosed with cancer, aimed at slowing the progression of the disease and improving their quality of life.
 Our veterinary chemotherapy protocols are carefully designed to minimize side effects while effectively targeting cancer cells.
 We tailor each treatment plan to your pet’s specific type of cancer, overall health, and individual needs, ensuring that they receive the most appropriate and compassionate care.